twood02/webtemplate/assignments/rest-http.md

 permalink: /assignments/httprest/
 ---

-> **Objectives:** To learn about HTTP requets, REST services, and JSON data in python, javascript, or go.
+> **Objectives:** To learn about HTTP requests, REST services, and JSON data in python, javascript, or go.

 ## 1. RestServ
 You have been provided with a simple REST based server.
 All it does is... *rest*... for each request (i.e., sleep for a random amount of time).